hauke96/the-green-spot/content/posts/iceland_2018_preparation.en.md

 When looking back, many people were'nt right.
 There was a lot of good and helpful feedback but we didn't followed a lot of advises and made compromises.

 For example: Everybody discouraged us from taking 30kg of food for the 24 days with us.
 But we did it, it wasn't easy but it worked.

+# Create a route

+# Create a route
+Once you have some travel destintions, you can begin to reate your route.
+Here you should go into detail but als leave sace for alternatives.
+As a general rule: It comes other than you may think.

+First a looked at interesting parts like cliffs or rivers you cannot ford.
+Generally all kind of obstacles.

+We marked everything we saw (e.g. a ford) and searched for alternatives, e.g. a bridge down the river.